ddbrown30/item-browser/README.md

 This will remove all duplicates, by name, leaving only the one with the highest priority.
 World items (items that exist only in your world and not in a compendium) are always considered to be the highest priority.
 Any source that is not in the priority list is considered the lowest priority and the one that remains is arbitrary.

-Deduplication happens after all other filter.
-What this means in practice is that if you filter for a specific source, you will still see the items from that source since there are no duplicates to remove.
+Deduplication happens after all other filters.
+What this means in practice is that if you filter for a specific source, you will always the items from that source since there are no duplicates to remove.

 <img src="https://github.com/ddbrown30/item-browser/blob/main/duplicates_settings.webp" width="400">